NACLab/ngc-learn/docs/demonstrations/demo3_amortized_inf.md

-# Amortized Inference: Speeding Up the Settling Process
+# Demo 3: Amortized Inference: Speeding Up the Settling Process

 Although fitting an NGC model (a GNCN) to a data sample is a rather straightforward process, as we saw in the Demo 1 the underlying dynamics of the neural system